ibm-cloud-docs/BlockStorage/provisioning-block_storage.md

 9. After you reviewed the terms and conditions, check the **I have read and agree to the...** box.
 10. Click **Create**.
 Your new storage allocation is available in a few minutes.

 By default, you can provision a combined total of 700 {{site.data.keyword.blockstorageshort}} and {{site.data.keyword.filestorage_short}} volumes.
 To increase the number of your volumes, contact your sales representative.
-Read about increasing limits [here](/docs/BlockStorage?topic=BlockStorage-managingstoragelimits).For the limit on simultaneous authorizations, see the [FAQ](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs).
+Read about increasing limits [here](/docs/BlockStorage?topic=BlockStorage-managingstoragelimits).
+For more information about the limit on simultaneous authorizations, see the [FAQ](/docs/BlockStorage?topic=BlockStorage-block-storage-faqs).
 {: important}

 ## Ordering {{site.data.keyword.blockstorageshort}} through the SLCLI